Email Marketing trends will never die.

 PROTIP: Use data of past behaviour to predict your consumers’ actions.

-The popularity of talking technology has added to the evolution of the email.
+The popularity of talking technology has added to the evolution of email.
 Approximately 250 million smart speakers are estimated to be installed in 2020 and 1.3 million people worldwide live with visual impairments.
 As a result, marketers must now be mindful of how an email will sound and perform when being read aloud by a smart speaker.

 In addition, all of our smart devices have talking capabilities, like Apple’s Siri, Amazon’s Alexa, and Google’s Assistant which can read your emails through your phones, cars, homes, and wherever else you connect your smart devices.